dinesh-marmeto/Twitter-feed/README.md

   - If a user is on page 3 and presses back, they return to page 2, maintaining scroll position.

 ### 3. State Management
-- Uses Context API or Redux for managing post state.
+- Uses Context API for managing post state.
 - Persists like counts & selected filters using local storage.

 ### 4. Routing & Navigation